datasektionen/bawang-content/sektionen/hedersugglan/body_en.md

 ### Nikolina Haggård Grann <a name="nhg"></a>

-During her relatively short time in the Educational Committee, Nikolina has time and again demonstrated strong engagement and an impressive ability to take initiative in efforts to promote student participation and improve their study situation.
-Through her close collaboration with course committees - where she is often active herself — she has initiated course-specific feedback sessions, which have significantly improved the Educational Committee's ability to collect, raise, and forward students' opinions, as well as to develop concrete proposals for improvement.
+During her relatively short time in the Study Board, Nikolina has time and again demonstrated strong engagement and an impressive ability to take initiative in efforts to promote student participation and improve their study situation.
+Through her close collaboration with course committees — where she is often active herself — she has initiated course-specific feedback sessions which have significantly improved the Study Board's ability to collect, raise, and forward students' opinions, as well as to develop concrete proposals for improvement.

 For her own initiatives, strong drive, and many valuable ideas regarding educational advocacy, we therefore wish to recognize Nikolina Haggård Grann by awarding her the Owl of Honor.